AMROAMRO404/AMROAMRO404/README.md

 <h1>About Me 📌</h1>

 - 👋 I am Amro Amro
-- 🔭 I have almost 1.5+ years of experince working (part-time and internships) as a software engineer
+- 🔭 I have almost 2.5+ years of experince working as a software engineer
-- 💻 I am working as a Software Engineer at Transcend (local outsourcing company)
+- 💻 I am working as a Software Engineer at Tucows/Wavelo via AHL Logics
-- 🌱 I am currently focusing on mastering web technolgies
+- 🌱 I am currently focusing on mastering backend technologies
-- 😎 Further more, I was a scrum master and team lead for multiple projects in a local training program that is funded by world-bank (PSEU)
 - ⚡ Fun fact: I love playing chess, there are always a problems need to solve

 <br />